-'''

-kind: MachineSet

-...

-spec:

-template:

-spec:

-providerSpec:

-value:

-confidentialCompute: Enabled 1

-onHostMaintenance: Terminate 2

-machineType: n2d-standard-8 3

-...

-'''
+apiVersion: machine.openshift.io/v1beta1 kind: MachineSet spec: template: spec: providerSpec: value: confidentialCompute: Enabled 1 onHostMaintenance: Terminate 2 machineType: n2d-standard-8 3 Specify whether Confidential VM is enable

-- Specify whether Confidential VM is enabled.
-Valid values are Disabled or Enabled. - 2 Specify the behavior of the VM during a host maintenance event, such as a hardware or software update.
+Specify whether Confidential VM is enabled.
+Valid values are Disabled or Enabled.

+Specify the behavior of the VM during a host maintenance event, such as a hardware or software update.
 For a machine that uses Confidential VM, this value must be set to Terminate, which stops the VM.
-Confidential VM does not support live VM migration. - 3 Specify a machine type that supports Confidential VM.
+Confidential VM does not support live VM migration.

+3 Specify a machine type that supports Confidential VM.
 Confidential VM supports the N2D and C2D series of machine types.